 Surprisingly enough, Rabat is an off the beaten track destination.
 Apart from its status as the capital of the Kingdom of Morocco, there are tones of things to do and see in Rabat.
 The unique old Medina is a must.
 You may think you are in a small Greek town with narrow streets and white houses, but no: the medina is 100% Moroccan.
 There is also a cool beach downtown, complete with a medieval fortress facing the sea, the Kasbah of the Udayas.
 Don’t forget to visit the 12th century Hassan Tower close to the Medina.
 It’s part of the old mosque next to the modern Mausoleum of Mohammed V. On the outskirts of the city lies the fortified necropolis of Chellah, with tombs, fortress ruins, and storks all over the place.
 Additionally, you have a royal palace and a very nice French quarter to visit.
 What else could you ask for?
 Great restaurants and shops dot the entire town.
-Rabat is an outstanding city, and you get to explore it by yourself!
+Rabat is an outstanding city, and a must on any itinerary around Morocco!

 Things to Do in Rabat